top of page

-LOWERHOUSE is an emerging live performance company by interdisciplinary artist Morgan Brame.
-Working with theatres, nightclubs, bars and alternative performance spaces, we create bold, high-energy experiences.
+LOWERHOUSE is a live performance company by interdisciplinary artist Morgan Brame.
+Working with theatres, nightclubs, bars and alternative performance spaces, we create bold, high-energy experiences out.

+Pleasure first, always, in a world were its scarce.
 A LOWERHOUSE show is loud and vibrant, dancing around a room in laughter and song.
-Yet, at its core, these shows are poignant, honest and communal, inviting audiences to share spirited moments of joy and togetherness.
+Yet, at its core, poignant, honest and communal, inviting audiences to share spirited moments together.

 Rooted in queer and working-class art, LOWERHOUSE draws from cabaret, drag, spoken word and nightlife to reimagine live experiences.

-Morgan Brame is an interdisciplinary theatre-maker, who founded LOWERHOUSE in the vision of making performance that squishes pleasure and fear together.
-Morgan often works with queer theory, cabaret and song to host conversations between queerness and the world.
+Morgan Brame is an interdisciplinary theatre-maker and creative producer, who founded LOWERHOUSE to make performance that squishes together pleasure and fear.
+Morgan works with queer theory, cabaret and song to host conversations between queerness and the world.
 He believes this is so important that he took the time to make this website and write a bio in third person.
+Pretty intense.

-His piece Writing Letters was awarded the Clive Barker Award from the University of Warwick.
-After a successful research and development run, Morgan was supported by the Warwick Arts Centre to present a staged reading in June 2024.
-This research was supported by the Theatre and Performance department and ethics committee of the university’s School of Creative Arts Performance and Visual Cultures.
+Morgan's piece Writing Letters was awarded the Clive Barker Award from the University of Warwick to lead an intensive verbatim research process into hate crime.
+After a successful R&D surrounded by loved ones, 'letters' transferred to the Warwick Arts Centre in June 2024 as a project in partnership with the Creative Learning Team.
 More details of this project can be found here.

-Morgan is also an experienced theatre producer, most recently producing an a cappella concert in the Warwick Arts Centre’s 547-seat theatre with a cast of over 40 vocalists.
-Morgan also spent two years as the director of The Improv Musical for the Edinburgh Fringe festival, a show by Music Theatre Warwick.
+Morgan has experience producing cabaret, music concerts and theatre and also spent two years as the director of The Improv Musical for the Edinburgh Fringe festival, a show by Music Theatre Warwick.
 The show ran for the full month at Gilded Balloon’s 234-seat venue ‘Big Yin’ to rave reviews.
 His appreciation for audience participation and imperfection influence LOWERHOUSE today.

-Morgan studied Theatre and Performance at the University of Warwick, and is due to graduate from his MA in Advanced Theatre Practice at Royal Central School of Speech and Drama this year.
+Morgan is a recipient of a BA in Theatre and Performance from the University of Warwick and an MA in Advanced Theatre Practice at Royal Central School of Speech and Drama.

 REVIEWS